Citrix Cloud

 What is the Service Provider SAML signing certificate advertisement phase?

 During the advertisement phase the current and replacement SAML signing certificates will be present in the Citrix Cloud metadata.
 Only the active certificate can be used for SAML request verification until the rotation date and time.
+This is the date and time specified within the Citrix Cloud emails and Citrix Cloud console notifications.

-Why have I received a notification via email and within the Citrix Cloud admin console indicating that the current Citrix Cloud SAML signing certificate is about to expire and must be replaced?
+Why have I received a notification via email and within the Citrix Cloud console indicating that the current Citrix Cloud SAML signing certificate is about to expire and must be replaced?

-SAML providers (IdP) require a valid and in date certificate to verify the signature of incoming SAML requests from Service Providers such as Workspace and the Citrix Cloud administrator console.
-Citrix Cloud customers using SAML for Workspace or Citrix Cloud admin console logon will be contacted to advise them of an imminent SAML signing certificate rotation.
+SAML providers (IdP) require a valid and in date certificate to verify the signature of incoming SAML requests from Service Providers such as Workspace and the Citrix Cloud console.
+Citrix Cloud customers using SAML for Workspace or Citrix Cloud console logon will be contacted to advise them of an imminent SAML signing certificate rotation.

 Citrix Cloud Console Notification